micheleg/dash-to-dock/README.md

 ## Installation from source

 The extension can be installed directly from source, either for the convenience of using git or to test the latest development version.
-Clone the desire branch with git
+Clone the desired branch with git

 <pre>git clone https://github.com/micheleg/dash-to-dock.git</pre>
 or download the branch from github.
 A simple Makefile is included.
 Then run